adstellaria/adstellaria.github.io/README.md

 ## Decription

-This is my personal blogs built by Jekyll and based on the [Jasper theme](https://github.com/jekyllt/jasper/)
+This is my personal blog site published with Jekyll using [Jasper theme](https://github.com/jekyllt/jasper/)

 ## Copyright & License